-With millions of people using ride share companies, their drivers are involved in more and more people have been involved in an Uber Car Accident.
+With millions of people using ride share companies more and more people have been involved in an Uber Car Accident.

 In Dallas the outrageous story about the drunk assistant district attorney fired last week for abusing her Uber driver shined a local spotlight on these increasingly popular services.

 The problem is that their drivers are less regulated than if they drove for other businesses.
 Anybody can drive.
 I get emails asking me if I would like to and you probably do as well.
 No training or testing is required and until four months ago, no background checks into the driver were performed in Texas.

 Further these drivers can be distracted by looking at their GPS, drive as much as they want, and are paid bonuses for increased pickups.
 It follows that distracted, untrained, and hurried drivers can be accidents waiting to happen.

 What Happens in a collision with Uber or Lyft?